 What is compostable at UCCS?

 Empty pizza boxes, tissue paper, and wrapping paper are also compostable at UCCS.

 Riding your bike around campus can be a big time saver.
 Ensuring your bicycle is working properly will help you to save even more time.
-The UCCS Bike Shop is located in the Outdoor Center of the Campus Recreation Center.
-A professional mechanic is available Monday, Tuesday, and Wednesday from 3:00pm to 6pm to help solve your mechanical problems for a designated fee or you can use the tools and fix it yourself for free.
+The UCCS Bike Shop is located in the S.O.L.E.
+Center of the Campus Recreation and Wellness Center.
+A professional mechanic is available at posted times to help solve your mechanical problems for a designated fee or you can use the tools and fix it yourself for free.